telerik/maui-docs/controls/slideview/visual-structure.md

 ## Legend

 - `Navigation Buttons`&mdash;Navigation buttons used for changing the current item.
-- `Indicator`&mdash;emphasizes changes from the current item to another item in a collection of items.
+- `Indicator`&mdash;Emphasizes changes from the current item to another item in a collection of items.
 Also incorporates buttons to enable the end user navigate between the next or previous items.

 ## See Also